BEARlyDev/Guidelines/Rules.md

 2. Share only technology related content.

-3. Do not share memes, jokes or any other in appropriate content.
+3. Do not share memes, jokes or any other inappropriate content.

 _Members who consistently violate these rules will be removed from the group._